 However, Macs can run certain games, but the performance and compatibility are far superior on the PC platform.

 Windows 11 brings many new features for gaming, including DirectX 12 support, Auto HDR, and the DirectStorage feature for faster game loading.

 As for gaming improvements, users can now purchase Xbox Game Pass for Windows 11.
 This will give them access to various games and games developed by Xbox Game Studios and Bethesda on the launch day.

 There’s also an Xbox Game Pass Ultimate, allowing you to enjoy Xbox Cloud Gaming from your browser, even on low-end PCs.

-Microsoft has proven once again that Windows is a supreme gaming platform, and comparing Windows 11 vs Apple OS in terms of gaming wouldn’t even be fair.
+Microsoft has again proven that Windows is a leading gaming platform, and comparing Windows 11 vs. Apple OS in gaming wouldn’t even be fair.

-On the other hand, the Windows platform had support for touchscreens since Windows 8, and this is going to be the case with Windows 11 as well.
+On the other hand, the Windows platform had support for touchscreens since Windows 8, and this will also be the case with Windows 11.

-The new interface is optimized for touchscreen devices, and Windows 11 brings a couple of new touchscreen gestures, an improved touchscreen keyboard, and haptic feedback for pens in near future.
+The new interface is optimized for touchscreen devices, and Windows 11 brings a couple of new touchscreen gestures, an improved touchscreen keyboard, and haptic feedback for pens soon.

 Microsoft is focusing heavily on improving the touchscreen functionality, and Windows 11 will continue that trend.

 Widgets are a new addition to Windows 11 and are intended as a replacement for Live Tiles.
 The widgets have their panel and can be accessed from the Taskbar or with a keyboard shortcut.